 This St Louis Park resto specializes in Szechuan and Mandarin style Chinese cooking, including dim sum, Moo Shu pork, barbecued pork, General Tso's, and lobster Szechuan style.
 Try the dim sum for a different type of brunch.

-The folks at Cook in Payne-Phalen are whipping up hearty American breakfasts (though you'll find some Korean influence on the menu as well) featuring locally sourced or scratch-made specialties like a bread pudding French toast with a caramel banana sauce, a short rib Benedict, and a good solid plate of eggs, toast, and hash browns.
-Whether you’re in the mood for a classic diner-style breakfast or a hearty yet simple lunch, Cook has you covered.
+The folks at Cook in Payne-Phalen are whipping up hearty American breakfasts (though you'll find some Korean influence on the menu as well) featuring locally sourced and scratch-made specialties, like bread-pudding French toast with a caramel banana sauce, short rib Benedict, and a good ol' fashioned plate of eggs, toast, and hash browns.
+Whether you’re in the mood for a traditional diner-style breakfast or a straightforward lunch, Cook has you covered.
 Asian inspiration can be found in plates like Korean-style pancakes (ground yellow beans mixed with spicy sausage, spicy cabbage, and bean sprouts) and the Seoul Cubano sandwich (short ribs with Korean pepper flakes, spam, pickled Korean peppers, gruyere, dill pickles, and spicy mustard on grilled and pressed house bread).

 When it comes to affordable yet elegant cuisine, Heyday is your spot.
 It's easily one of the best restaurants in the Twin Cities, if not the country.
 Head to this rustic-chic space (it sports exposed brick and a gorgeous wooden-beamed ceiling) for favorites like the chicken liver tart, chilled blue mussels, and grilled quail, which all help to create a downright exquisite menu.
 Be sure to leave room for at least one of the inventive desserts including pea shell sorbet, and wash it all down with a creative cocktail like the Don't Think Twice with pisco, aperol, grapefruit, and elderflower.